RSE-Cambridge/RSE-Cambridge.github.io/HOWTO.md

 submitted in the `_pages` directory to prevent clutter, and should be in MarkDown (`.md`) format.

+Also note that the main page is the README.md file in the repository root.

 ```
 ---
 title: Page title